Need help with your chair caning project? Have questions about a chair seat weaving technique or pattern?

 6.)
 QUESTION: How do I remove mold and mildew from my cane seat chairs?

 Answer: Mold and mildew on cane seats can present quite a problem and removal is not always easy, or permanent.
-First of all, try to avoid this situation by maintaining an even humidity level in the room where the cane furniture is used and or stored.
+First of all, try to avoid this situation by maintaining an even humidity level with a room humidifier in the room where the cane furniture is used and or stored.

 If you have high humidity, consider using a dehumidifier to protect your furniture and maintain your own comfort level.
 Storing cane or wicker furniture in a damp or high humidity basement or outside on a porch is just asking for trouble.